Wide Variety of Customizable Templates

-- Offers a Staggered Message Delivery option, which spreads out the distribution of emails to minimize the impact to your email servers and IT helpdesk.
-This function also reduces the chances that employees will figure out — and discuss — the mock attacks, which helps to preserve the integrity of your phishing data.
+This option spreads out the distribution of phishing simulations to minimize the impact to your email servers and IT helpdesk.
+This function also reduces the chances that employees will figure out — and discuss — the phishing test, which helps to preserve the integrity of your assessment data.

-- Offers an optional Weak Network Egress function, which can help detect data egress from users’ PCs and, as a result, allow security personnel to identify and modify security controls to reduce potential security threats.
+ThreatSim offers an optional Weak Network Egress function, which can help detect data egress from users’ PCs and, as a result, allow security personnel to identify and modify security controls to reduce potential threats.